hsilvap/loanpro-backend/README.md

 ## API
 The api is managed by AWS API Gateway, its hosted [here](https://6c64q7kx12.execute-api.us-east-2.amazonaws.com/challenge).
 Authentication has been enabled to this APIs.
 The API's will return a 404 if the Authorization token isn't present or is malformed.
+The full API details are (here)[https://drive.google.com/file/d/1G8PQDBs6LkWEzRupNBVDZ2RwrJM5JaI6/view?usp=sharing].
+It needs to be used with postman
 <img width="1365" alt="image" src="https://github.com/user-attachments/assets/e7aff19a-d035-45be-9a3f-77833e782489">

 ## Authentication